 Intangible assets consist of intellectual property and software acquired.
-Intangibles are reviewed at least annually for impairment or whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable.
-An impairment loss is recognized when estimated undiscounted future cash flows expected to result from the use of the asset and its eventual disposition are less than its carrying amount.
+Intangibles are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable.
+Impairment losses must be recorded when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amounts.
+In that event, a loss is recognized based on the amount by which the carrying amount exceeds the fair market value of the assets.
 Estimating future cash flows related to an intangible asset involves significant estimates and assumptions.
 If our assumptions are not correct, there could be an impairment loss or, in the case of a change in the estimated useful life of the asset, a change in amortization expense.

-We continuously evaluate and reprioritize our research and development pipeline based on the most recent business strategies, and as a result, have changed our plans to develop and invest further in the Acueity patents and technologies.
-Because of these changed business plans related to the Acueity assets, we have re-evaluated the assets for potential impairment.
-We have concluded that these assets are partially impaired and have recorded asset impairment charges of \$718,970 for the year ended December 31, 2016 to adjust the carrying value of these intangible assets to their estimated fair values as of December 31, 2016.
+We continuously evaluate and reprioritize our research and development pipeline.
+Based on the most recent business strategies, we do not currently intend to develop and invest further in the Acueity patents and technologies and we now believe that additional investment may be required to update FDA marketing authorizations prior to commercializing the Acueity assets.
+Because of these changed business plans related to the Acueity assets, we have reevaluated the assets for potential impairment during the year ended December 31, 2017.
+We have concluded that these assets are impaired and have recorded an asset impairment charge of \$461,715 for the year ended December 31, 2017 to adjust the carrying value of these intangible assets to their estimated fair values to zero as of December 31, 2017.
+We concluded the patents were partially impaired and recorded impairment charges of \$718,970 for the year ended December 31, 2016 to adjust the carrying value of the these intangible assets to their estimated fair values at December 31, 2016.

 We determined the fair values of the Acueity intangibles using an income approach (Level 3 of the fair value hierarchy).
 For purposes of the income approach, fair value was determined based on the present value of estimated future cash flows that a market participant could expect to generate from the development of products using the patented technology acquired in the Acueity transaction, discounted at an appropriate risk-adjusted rate reflecting the weighted average cost of capital for a potential market participant.
-The discount rate used in valuation for these intangible assets was 20%.
+The discount rate used in valuation for these intangible assets was 48.50%.
 The estimated future cash flows, including an estimate of long-term future growth rates, reflect our own assumptions of what market participants would utilize to price the assets pursuant to ASC 820, Fair Value Measurements.